wasn-eu/CubeCell_Getting_Started/README.md

 - HDC1080
 - SHT2x

-OneWire Sensors are supported now on PIN GPIO1.
+OneWire Sensors are supported on the OW connector (internal GPIO1).

 ## Connecting a battery to the CubeCell Capsule